A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 The first step is to figure out how much coverage you actually need.
 A good rule of thumb is to get enough umbrella insurance to cover your net worth.
 This includes all your taxable assets, like savings, investments, and properties other than your main home.
 Tally up the value of your stocks, bonds, rental properties, and any other significant assets.
 This total is the minimum amount of coverage you should aim for.
 It ensures that if you’re faced with a major lawsuit, your hard-earned savings and investments are protected from being wiped out.
 Taking this step helps you build a financial safety net that truly covers what you’ve worked so hard to build.

-Check for Financial Strength and a Smooth Claims Process
+Review the Company’s Financial Strength and Claims Process

 An insurance policy is only as good as the company that backs it.
 You need to choose a financially strong and reputable provider with a reliable claims process.
 Look for companies with high financial strength ratings from agencies like AM Best.
 This tells you they have the capital to pay out large claims without issue.
 Just as important is their reputation for customer service.
 You can check customer satisfaction ratings to see how a company handles claims.
 When you need to use your insurance, the last thing you want is a difficult or slow process.
 At Feld Insurance, we pride ourselves on being a trusted partner you can count on.